Personal Information held by Human Resources and its Uses

-- Changes to any personal details eg name, home address should be notified to the Employment Support Services team - a change of personal details online form is available for this purpose.
+- Changes to any personal details eg name, home address should be notified to the Employment Support Services team via MyView.

 - In the event of your resignation you should advise the Human Resources Department, in writing, via your line manager.